EdinUser/bs4_notes/README.md

     convertClass: "haveNote",
     // Use an icon font
     useIcons: true,
+    //Modal ID to handle the adding of notes
+    modalId: "#addNoteModal",
     // Default Google Icon for Add a Note
     iconAddNote: '<span class="material-symbols-outlined fs">note_add</span>',
     // Default Google Icon for Existing Note